Data Security Platforms Represent a New Reality in Data Protection

 Privacy-enhancing computation enables security data analytics.

 We have been touting the importance of privacy-enhancing computation (PEC) techniques for some time, but seeing Gartner recognize PEC as a critical part of any DSP reaffirms our view about its strategic importance.
 When data sat dormant within an organization’s “four walls,” protection methods were relatively limited.
-But analyzing data and sharing those findings meant data had to be transformed—and usable—to ensure that situation-specific security methods are employed throughout the analytics pipeline.
+But analyzing data and sharing those findings meant data had to be transformed—and usable—to ensure that situation-specific security methods were employed throughout the analytics pipeline.
 PECs enable that flow of information while assuring organizations their data will be protected at all times, including when it is processed, something that has never happened until now.

-As per Gartner, “Enabling the secure and lawful monetization of information within the business ecosystem has become both a competitive differentiator for leading organizations and a data and analytics strategy priority.”
+According to Gartner, “Enabling the secure and lawful monetization of information within the business ecosystem has become both a competitive differentiator for leading organizations and a data and analytics strategy priority.”
 Working with partners who provide the broadest, most comprehensive services to enable secure analytics is the way forward.
 The result will be a drastic reduction in data risk and increased efficiency when managing partnerships.

 Gartner, 2022 Strategic Roadmap for Data Security Platform Convergence, Joerg Fritsch, Brian Lowans, David Mahdi, 28 September 2021